RarelyCharlie/rarelycharlie.github.io/_includes/7cups.md

 - A peer support model, in which people who have similar kinds of issues are encouraged to support each other.
 - An individual support model, using volunteer listeners and paid therapists.

+Couple and family support could technically be possible, but they are not implemented.

 The platform also supports personal feeds, which are a little like blogs.
 They are public and they can be indexed by Internet search engines.

 It has a restricted-access wiki for reference information.
 The wiki can mostly be read, but not edited, by the public.
 The public part is indexed by Internet search engines.
 The private part of the wiki can only be accessed by listeners.

-Some essential platform support is not available onsite at the time of writing (April 2018), notably calendars (currently provided by [Tockify](https://tockify.com/)) and forms (currently provided by [Google Forms](https://www.google.com/forms/about/)).
+Some essential platform support is not available onsite, notably calendars (currently provided by [Tockify](https://tockify.com/)) and forms (currently provided by [Google Forms](https://www.google.com/forms/about/)).

 Collaborative projects often use Google services for communication between project members, because the onsite alternatives, a forum or the wiki, would be public.